 - those who have ultimate power to to hire and fire or those whose primary role in the workplace is to hire and fire

-SolFed is an independent organisation that aims to unite all revolutionary workers: if you are in doubt, get in touch using the contact form below.
+SolFed is an independent organisation that aims to unite all revolutionary workers: if you are in doubt, get in touch with us.

 What does membership involve?